soheilhy/cmux/README.md

 // Create a cmux.
 m := cmux.New(l)

-// Match connections in order. grpcL := m.Match(cmux.HTTP2HeaderField("content-type", "application/grpc"))
+// Match connections in order:
+// First grpc, then HTTP, and otherwise Go RPC/TCP. grpcL := m.Match(cmux.HTTP2HeaderField("content-type", "application/grpc"))
+httpL := m.Match(cmux.HTTP1Fast())
-httpL := m.Match(cmux.Any()) // Any means anything that is not yet matched.
+trpcL := m.Match(cmux.Any()) // Any means anything that is not yet matched.

 // Create your protocol servers. grpcS := grpc.NewServer()